dstdev/base-cluster-docs/docs/jobs/workflow-tools.md

 process using ZeroMQ sockets.
 The workers are organized in worker pools and launched on the compute infrastructure.

-## Snakemake

-[Snakemake](workflow/snakemake.md) is a tool that combines the power of Python with shell scripting.
-It allows users to define workflows with complex dependencies; users can easily visualize the job dependency graph and track which tasks have been completed and are still pending.
-Snakemake works best at NERSC for single node jobs.

 ## Other Workflow Tools